jonschlinkert/vertical-rhythm/README.md

   * Contributions and requests are very welcome.
   * Please comment the code in your requests so I can easily and quickly evaluate it.

-I'd like to add SASS/SCSS and Stylus versions, so if you want to contribute this before I have a chance to do it, I would be forever grateful.

 ## Author